alizasamad/alizasamad.github.io/aboutMe.md

 		<header class="major">
 			<h2>That's all folks!</h2>
 		</header>
-		<p>For more content, visit either the Projects or Blog pages.
-If you would like to know more about my qualifications, visit the Skills, Certifications, and More page.
+		<p>For more content, check out the Projects and Blog pages.
 Thanks for visiting, and feel free to reach out using any of the contact methods below!</p>
 	</div>
 </section>